sonos/torch-to-nnef/README.md

 This package strives to have minimum dependencies (to allow easy integration in other project).

-We aim to support PyTorch > 1.8.0 with tract > 1.17.7 over Linux and MacOS systems.
+We aim to support PyTorch > 1.8.0 with tract last 3 minor releases (>= 1.19.16 to date) over Linux and MacOS systems.

 ## Install